swcarpentry/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-We now know how to go down the directory tree:
+We now know how to go down the directory tree, but
 how do we go up?
 We might try the following:

 ~~~